cosmic-snow/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

         response2 = model.generate('why is the sky blue?')
         print(response2)
     ```
-=== "Example Output"
+=== "Possible Output"
     ```
     The color of grass can be attributed to its chlorophyll content, which allows it to absorb light energy from sunlight through photosynthesis.
 Chlorophyll absorbs blue and red wavelengths of light while reflecting other colors such as yellow and green.
 This is why the leaves appear green to our eyes.

     The color of the sky appears blue due to a phenomenon called Rayleigh scattering, which occurs when sunlight enters Earth's atmosphere and interacts with air molecules such as nitrogen and oxygen.
 Blue light has shorter wavelength than other colors in the visible spectrum, so it is scattered more easily by these particles, making the sky appear blue to our eyes.
     ```

 - [templates in simple generate() calls (no session)]